albertmena/ProtocolRecomender/README.md

-Tghis repository handle the protocolRecomender tool.
+This repository handle the protocolRecomender tool.
 An index map with all the embedding vector with the descriptions of all protocols is created by the indexGenerator.py and the recomendations based on a user question and the index map is provided by the main.py script.

 # Main
 An index map (numpy array) and a JSON file with the map for the index will be generated